Where is the US-China relationship headed in 2022? | DW | 22.12.2021

 China abhors any question of Taiwanese independence.
 Under Xi, Beijing is pursuing a policy of inevitable "reunion" of Taiwan with the mainland.
 China can be expected in 2022 to continue opposing attempts at diplomatic recognition of Taiwan, along with efforts by Taipei to participate in international organizations.

-"The risk of a PRC attack on Taiwan prior to the 20th Party Congress in the fall of 2022 is very low," said Bonnie Glaser, director of the Asia Program at the German Marshall Fund of the US.
+"The risk of a PRC attack on Taiwan prior to the 20th Party Congress in the fall of 2022 is very low," Bonnie Glaser, director of the Asia Program at the German Marshall Fund of the US, told DW.

-"Xi Jinping is unlikely to take such a risk that might put in jeopardy securing a third five-year term in power," Glaser told DW.
+"Xi Jinping is unlikely to take such a risk that might put in jeopardy securing a third five-year term in power," Glaser said.

 Overall, in the South China Sea, the US and its allies will continue carrying out "freedom of navigation" naval maneuvers in international waters claimed by Beijing.
 China is slowly but surely developing its navy to defend these interests, but a naval conflict in the waters is something both sides want to avoid.